Appearance

 Your avatar in the lower-right corner of every discussion box has a small icon that indicates your current disposition.
 Hover over it (or swipe left) to show the avatars and dispositions of all the participants in the discussion.
 Click on your avatar to change your disposition, or on another participant's avatar to see a description of their current disposition.

-You can also change your disposition as you're writing your comment without touching the mouse.
-When you create a new draft notice — before you begin typing — the small list of disposition mappings in the lower-right corner of the draft box.
-These keywords perform the following default mapping:
+You can also change your disposition while writing a comment using keywords.
+Before you begin typing on a new discussion or a reply, you'l notice a small list of disposition mappings in the lower-right corner of the draft box.
+Typing one of these keywords before your comment automatically sets the corresponding disposition:

 Starting your draft with one of these words will switch to the corresponding disposition, letting you keep your hands on the keyboard.
 However, any manual change to the disposition will permanently override any keyword in the draft text.
-If a word was accepted it will be highlighted in yellow; if it was discarded it will be crossed out.
-Either way, you can click on it to get a short explanation of what happened.
+If a keyword was accepted, it will be highlighted in yellow; if it was discarded, it will be crossed out.
+Either way, you can click on it to view a short explanation of what happened.

 TIP